DigitalBox98/SimpleExtJSApp/README.md

 # Demo Widget

+The demo widget is available in a dedicated package.

-Once installed this demo widget is available under the name "Customized" in the widget menu : <br>
+Once installed this widget is available under the name "Customized" in the widget menu : <br>
 ![widget-access](https://github.com/DigitalBox98/SimpleExtJSApp/assets/57635141/f91da440-c8e3-4fbc-a9be-d2626bd69521)
 <br>